nebius/pysdk/README.md

 sdk = SDK()
 ```

-This will initialize the [SDK](https://nebius.github.io/pysdk/nebius.sdk.SDK.html) with IAM token from `NEBIUS_IAM_TOKEN` env var.
+This will initialize the [SDK](https://nebius.github.io/pysdk/nebius.sdk.SDK.html) with an IAM token from a `NEBIUS_IAM_TOKEN` env var.
-If you want to use different ways of authorization, see next.
+If you want to use different ways of authorization, read further.

-See the following how-to's on how to provide your crerentials.
+See the following how-to's on how to provide your crerentials:

-##### Initialize using IAM Token
+##### Initialize using an IAM Token

-You can also initialize the same token these ways:
+You can also initialize the `SDK` by providing the token directly or from the other environment variable, here are examples how to do that:

 ```python
 import os